 When did you start your training to become a podcast producer?

 I joined Podcast Production School in the summer of 2020 and took my time with the course.
 I wanted to focus on the training and learning the craft and adjust to being an unexpected stay-at-home mom.
 Since I worked in live events for ten years before the pandemic, I traveled a great deal and missed some life experiences with my girls.
 This new “adventure” into podcasting has allowed me to spend more time with them and make memories.
 Plus, I also took some time in between course sessions to relax and do home projects.
 I had some great “me time” while I was learning the trade.

-Which aspects of the Podcast Production School course did you find especially helpful?
+Which aspects of your training did you find especially helpful?